Best Selling Cars Around The Globe: Belarus Over Russian Cars Yet?

 by Matt Gasnier

-Over the last few weeks, we have travelled to Germany, Czech Republic, Israel.
+Over the last few weeks, we have travelled to Germany, Czech Republic, Oman and Israel.
 Today we are stopping in Belarus, part of the USSR until 1990 and home to just under 10 million inhabitants.

 Now if Cold War reminiscence, endless forests and Orthodoxy are not really your thing – well that’s not my business hey but I’ve got you covered: I have prepared 159 additional countries for you to visit in my blog, so don’t be shy and click away!